Insight and resources about how EdTech can support out-of-school learning during these challenging times.

 Technology has the potential to help address this global learning crisis.
 But that potential is not yet being realised.
 To accelerate progress, the EdTech Hub will synthesize existing evidence, conduct new research, support innovations to scale, and provide advisory support to governments and other country partners.

-The EdTech Hub is supported by the UK Department for International Development, the Bill & Melinda Gates Foundation and the World Bank.
+The EdTech Hub is supported by the UK Department for International Development and the World Bank.

 Add your initiative to a publicly-available database of EdTech interventions.